Campus Plans and Projects

-Since its adoption by Seattle City Council in 2008, the Seattle Center Century 21 Master Plan has served as a guide to renewal on the grounds that effectively responds to the needs and desires of our diverse and evolving community.
+Since its adoption by Seattle City Council in 2008, the Seattle Center Century 21 Master Plan has served as a guide to physical renewal that effectively responds to the needs and desires of our diverse and evolving community.

 Several completed Master Plan projects have dramatically transformed spaces on the 74-acre campus, from Broad Street Green, Seattle Skatepark and the Armory Atrium and Lofts to Theater Commons, Artists at Play and the new headquarters of KEXP 90.3FM.

-These initial Master Plan projects followed specific Planning and Design Principles developed by the creators of the Master Plan, the Century 21 Committee, who understood the importance of unifying the physical space and the Center's purpose as an arts, recreational and civic center at the core of our community.
+These initial Master Plan projects followed specific Planning and Design Principles developed by the Plan's creators, the Century 21 Committee, who understood the importance of unifying the physical space and the Center's purpose as an arts, recreational and civic center at the core of our community.
 The Principles they developed have remained at the core of the master plan -- and will continue to be used to focus and shape future redevelopment:

 - The mission of Seattle Center is sound and the future is bright.